 The Great Departure

-The Buddha himself (Siddhartha Gautama) had also been born as a prince.
-But he’d already had a wife and son when he decided to embark on his quest for truth.
+The Buddha in his final incarnation (Siddhartha Gautama) was again born as a prince.
+But he already had a wife and son when he decided to embark on his quest for truth.

 According to legend, gods arrived to help lift up his horse so that nobody would awaken when he left in the middle of the night.